derekleiro/derekleiro/README.md

 - 👋 Hi, I’m @derekleiro
 - 👀 I’m interested in Front-end development
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Golang and Product Management
 - 💞️ I’m looking to collaborate on your next project
 - 📫 How to reach me: derekleiro.me/contact